chatzakis/frondend-engine-for-text-based-games/README.md

 ## CSS properties
 In the beginning of the **styles.css** file, there is a list of variables to customize the UI of the game (colors, fonts).
+Further changes can be done to the **styles.css** file for a more specific UI.

 ## Other changes
 You can change the **name of the game**, the **favicon**, and various messages through the HTML files (index, game).